christophmark/bayesloop/README.md

 The underlying algorithm of *bayesloop* has been successfully employed in cancer research, studying the migration paths of invasive tumor cells, see this [article](http://www.nature.com/articles/ncomms8516).

 ## Features
+* fit time series models with time-varying parameters
+* create custom models based on SymPy and SciPy
+* analyze joint parameter distribution instead of point-estimates
-* objective model selection based on Bayesian model evidence
+* employ objective model selection based on Bayesian model evidence
+* test different hypotheses about parameter dynamics
-* optimization of hyper-parameters in hierarchical time series models
+* analyze change-points and structural breaks in time series data
-* computes distributions of hyper-parameters
+* straight-forward handling of missing data points
-* computes parameter distributions for each time step
-* analysis of change-points and structural breaks
 * suitable for online analysis as well as retrospective analysis
-* straight-forward handling of missing data points

 Note that the module is currently in beta state, so features may change in the future.